ielab/TILDE/TILDEv2/README.md

 ```
 If you have a gpu with big memory, you can set `--batch_size` that suits your gpu the best.

 This command will create a `.hdf5` file that stores contextulized term weights of expanded MS MARCO passages and a `.npy` file that stores document ids in the folder `./data/index/TILDEv2`.
-Compare to TILDE index file which is more than 500GB, TILDEv2 only requries around 4GB.
+Compared to TILDE index file which is more than 500GB, TILDEv2 only requries around 4GB.

 ### Re-rank BM25 results.